bengarrett/myip/README.md

 [![goreleaser](https://github.com/bengarrett/myip/actions/workflows/release.yml/badge.svg)](https://github.com/bengarrett/myip/actions/workflows/release.yml)

 MyIP Tetrad is a simple to use terminal tool to determine your Internet-facing IP address and location from four remote sources.
-Developed on Go, it's a single self-contained binary with no dependencies.
+Developed on Go, it's a portable self-contained binary with no dependencies.

+It is an excellent tool for quickly determining if your machine or network is connected to the Internet or to see if a VPN is activated.

 ## Downloads